Tcu Horned Frog Football

 The 2017 was another good one for the Horned Frogs as they finished with an 11-3 record and ranked #9 in the AP poll.
 This after a second comeback win in three years in the Valero Alamo Bowl.
-This bowl was ranked the 4th best bowl game to watch this season by Tom Fornelli.

 This is the 10th season in the Gary Patterson era (17 years) TCU has 11 or more wins.
-The senior class leaves with 40 wins notched in their helmets and 14 players drafted or signed in the NFL.
+The 2017 senior class left with 40 wins notched in their helmets and 14 players drafted or signed in the NFL.

 In 2014, TCU was #3 in the nation before the first ever final CFP rankings in which they were dropped to #6 and therefore did not make the 4-team playoff.
 There was much controversy but of course, no change or resolution.
 TCU did, however, show the committee they deserved that #3 spot by obliterating Ole Miss in the Peach Bowl 55-3.
 Will they get another chance in the future?
 That remains to be seen.
 There was much talk about this situation in the 2016 team selections as the same data that was used to drop TCU in 2014, was used to include the teams that made the 1-4 spots in the CFP in 2016.
 We will not ever forget and hope someday to be able to show the college football world a #1 Texas Christian University Football Team.